umer-farooq230/umer-farooq230/README.md

 Picked up programming in 2023.
 Now I spend my time making machines read, write, and occasionally misbehave.

-Find me on umerfarooq230@gmail.com or the football field
+Find me on [THE LAB](https://umer-farooq230.github.io/personal-website/) or the football field

 ## 🔍 What I'm Working on Now